semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 The **Deployment** tab allows you to track your previous deployments.
 In this tab, you can see:

-- how started the last deployment
+- Who started the last deployment.
-- which commit was used
+- Which commit was used.
-- what [workflow](./workflows) does the deployment belong to
+- Which [workflow](./workflows) the deployment belongs to.

-You can also stop a running pipeline or rerun a promotion if you have the right to do so.
+You can also stop a running pipeline or rerun a promotion if you have the rights to do so.

 ![Deployment history](./img/deployment-history-1.jpg)